Cancer type

 There are two main types of esophageal cancer, and they require different approaches to treatment.

-Squamous Cell Carcinoma (ESCC)
+Squamous Cell Carcinoma (ESCC, or SCC)

 Adenocarcinomas

 These are cancers that begin in glands that line internal organs and make mucus and other fluids.
 Adenocarcinomas in the esophagus grow toward the bottom part near the stomach.
-This is the most common form in the U.S. It’s caused mostly by reflux (also called heartburn or GERD).
-Smoking and obesity can also play a role.

 Rare types of esophageal cancer